This article was last updated on 11-Dec-2018. See the revision history at the end.

 The default settings are sufficient.
 You may have to whitelist sites that no longer work properly.

 FYI, apparently, long, long ago, some tech geek spelled ‘referrer’ with one ‘R’ and it stuck so don’t blame me for the misspelling (i make more than enough mistakes all by myself thank you).

 THE END (finally)

-Lastly i want to thank and credit all of the very dedicated and skilled people who created, maintain and contribute to the ghacks-user.js repository, especially Thorin-Oakenpants (aka, ‘Pants’) and earthlng.
-This guide would not be as comprehensive as it is without that bunch of misfits :)
+Lastly i want to thank all of the dedicated and skilled people who created, maintain and contribute to the ghacks-user.js repository, especially Thorin-Oakenpants (aka, ‘Pants’) and earthlng.
+This guide would never have been as comprehensive as it is without the benefit of that bunch of misfits :)

 Further reading on this website